sams96/sams96.github.io/_drafts/minor-planets.md

 The apparent brightness of the objects depends on their size, albedo, distance from the sun and distance from the Earth.
-We could only detect objects down to about \nth{15} magnitude so we were limited in the number of objects that we would be able to detect.</p>
+We could only detect objects down to about \nth{15} magnitude so we were limited in the number of objects that we would be able to detect.

-<p>We kept notes on the image files of each object and the exposure times
-in a spreadsheet, which we also updated later to include links to each of the image files for convenience when we went to process them.</p>
+We kept notes on the image files of each object and the exposure times in a spreadsheet, which we also updated later to include links to each of the image files for convenience when we went to process them.

-<p>\subsection{Data Processing}\label{ssec:data}
+\subsection{Data Processing}\label{ssec:data}
 We processed the images with the calibration frames in order to achieve the greatest signal-to-noise ratio, potentially this gives us greater accuracy when calculating the positions of the objects.